crisbotta/portfolio-hugo-website/content/project/sozivideotut/index.md

 ---

-title: Sozi áudio and vídeo tutorial
+title: Sozi audio and vídeo tutorial

 summary: Sozi tutorial made in Sozi and published as a mini website.